This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

-Acute kidney injury, also called acute kidney failure, or acute renal failure.
+Acute kidney injury (AKI) is also called acute kidney failure, or acute renal failure.
 AKI happens when your kidneys suddenly stop working correctly.
 Normally, the kidneys remove fluid, chemicals, and waste from your blood.
 These wastes are turned into urine by your kidneys.
 AKI usually happens over hours or days.
 When you have AKI, your kidneys do not remove the waste, chemicals, or extra fluid from your body.
 A normal amount of urine is not produced.
 AKI is usually temporary, it can take days to months to recover.
 AKI can also become a chronic kidney condition.